BFletchall/Project-4---Group-4---Machine-Learning/README.md

 - Run the "[SQLite_database_creation.ipynb](https://github.com/BFletchall/Project-4-Group-4-Machine-Learning/blob/main/SQLite_database_creation.ipynb)" to generate SQLite database.

 ## **3. Model Design, Fitting & Training**
-We removed rows of any values that were blank or did not provide any data values that were meaninful to the model.
+We removed rows of any values that were blank or did not provide any data values that were meaningful to the model.

 | Column to Remove                        | Reason to remove
 |-----------------------------------------|----------------------------------------------|